SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-09-rethinking-npis.md

 Do NPI's (non-pharmaceutical interventions, like masks) work?
 From the _New York Times_ this morning comes an article by David Leonhardt <sup id="fn1a">[[1]](#fn1)</sup> about the American right-wing suspicion that "masks don't work".
-(They also think "vaccines don't work" &ndash; in spite of 90%+ efficacy, so you should conclude that their opinions are largely evidence-free.)
+(They also think "vaccines don't work" &ndash; in spite of 90%+ efficacy, so you should conclude that American right-wing opinions are largely evidence-free.)
 They're so eager to be done with COVID-19, that several Republican governors last year went so far as to _ban_ mask mandates, even going so far as to sue school districts that required masks. <sup id="fn2a">[[2]](#fn2)</sup> At the time last year, that was about as smart as banning parachutes among skydivers.

 Is it any better now?
 Leonhardt tries to answer that question.